JustinBaheu/Zaamine/README.md

 # Hello everyone, I'm Amine Zaamoun

-## I'm a Data Scientist at Crédit Agricole, CTO of my startup company [deuspi.fr](https://deuspi.fr/), and Student!
+## I'm a Data Science & Business Analytics student, ex-Data Scientist at Crédit Agricole, CTO of my startup company [Deuspi](https://github.com/Zaamine#project-3-creation-of-an-e-commerce-website), and President of the [Data Oriented Thinking society](https://www.linkedin.com/company/dot-essec-centrale/mycompany) (DOT)!

-- I'm a highly motivated, dynamic, and ambitious final-year Engineering Master's student in France at Centrale Lille (ITEEM program), I am currently a Data Scientist at Crédit Agricole in apprenticeship for the academic year 2021/2022.
+- I'm a highly motivated, dynamic, and ambitious accredited Engineer and postgraduate Data Science & Business Analytics student at CentraleSupélec and ESSEC with 1.5 years of experience as a Data Scientist.
 - My LinkedIn: [https://linkedin.com/in/amine-zaamoun][linkedin]
 - The Data Science articles I wrote on Medium, republished on the [Towards Data Science](https://towardsdatascience.com/)'s platform, a reference in this field: https://amine-zaamoun.medium.com/
 - The article I wrote on DataScientest.com (in French), giving an overwiew of the top 10 important mathematical notions to get started in Data Science: https://datascientest.com/top-10-des-pre-requis-mathematiques-importants-en-data-science